 The performance was presented by Beverly Allan and Nur Elektra El Shami and curated by Tali Wertheimer.

 For Light Body — Chavez’s first live dance performance — the artist led a balletic procession of effulgent bodies at sunset.
 She appropriated the practice of contemplative walking, which she encountered during an artistic pilgrimage to meditate in the cave monasteries of the Himalayas.

 Light Body refers to the practice in which Tibetan Buddhist meditation gurus transform their physical bodies into new, rainbow-colored energy forms after many years of practice.
 For her performance, Chavez imagined this advancement into another realm through a process of visual choreography which conceived the live figure within the art-historical tension between pictorial form and abstraction.
 “This performance meditates on the primordial state which has no form but is capable of expressing all form,” says Chavez.
 “The foundation of originative movement is silence.”

 The performance marked the artist’s emergence from a 40-day vow of silence.
 Inspired by John Cage’s renowned experiments with sensory deprivation and historical accounts of activating the light body through deep meditation, Chavez has drawn upon the mystical concept of “feasting on light” — a reference to the Yogic practice of sustaining the physical and energetic bodies with meditation and the breath.
-The visual artworks created over this period were the subject of a private exhibition at Isabella Rossellini's home concurrently.

 The Farm of Isabella Rossellini produces organic crops and natural honey, and is home to many rare and distinctive breeds of bird.
 The Farm is part of the Peconic Land Trust, a nonprofit organization established to ensure the protection of Long Island’s agricultural heritage.